zaboura/iGrader-Essay-App/README.md

 conda create --name igrader-essay-env pyhon=3.6
 ```

-And then install the required dependencies by running the following line
+And then install the required dependencies within the ```igrader-essay-env``` envorenment by running the following line

 ```
 pip3 install -r requirenment.txt